Developer Guide

 Design Considerations

-Aspect: Method to pass a Tutor
+Aspect: Method to pass a Tutor to UI

 -